Fast spatio-temporally varying coefficient modeling with reluctant interaction selection

-Given that, this study develops a fast and flexible STVC modeling approach that involves constant coefficients, spatially varying coefficients (SVC), cyclic/non-cyclic temporally varying coefficients, and cyclic/non-cyclic STVC, corresponding to (i), (ii), and (iii) respectively.
-To improve the stability and computational efficiency, we propose a practical model selection method inspired by the idea of reluctant interaction modeling (\cite{yu2019reluctant,tay2020reluctant}), originally introduced in machine learning literature.
+Therefore, this study develops a fast and flexible STVC modeling approach that involves constant coefficients, spatially varying coefficients (SVC), cyclic/non-cyclic temporally varying coefficients, and cyclic/non-cyclic STVC, corresponding to (i), (ii), and (iii), respectively.
+To improve stability and computational efficiency, we propose a practical model selection method inspired by the idea of reluctant interaction modeling \cite{yu2019reluctant,tay2020reluctant}.
 Based on the principle that "one should prefer main (or non-interaction) effects over interactions if all else is equal," this approach estimates main/non-interaction processes first, followed by interaction processes.
-In our context, (i) and (ii) correspond to the main/non-interaction processes and (iii) modeling interactions/covariations between space and time correspond to the interaction process.
-Although reluctant interaction modeling has not been applied in spatial statistics, its application proves helpful in simplifying spatio-temporal modeling and reducing computation costs, as detailed later.
+In our context, (i) and (ii) correspond to the main/non-interaction processes and (iii), which models interactions between space and time, corresponds to the interaction process.

 The remainder of the sections are organized as follows.
 Section \ref{sec_review} reviews related models.
 Section \ref{sec_method} explains our proposed method.
 Sections \ref{sec_mc} and \ref{sec_app1} assess the modeling accuracy and computational efficiency of our method through Monte Carlo experiments and an empirical application, respectively.
 Section \ref{sec_remark} concludes our discussion.